-We provide two example benchmarks for the Eigenfaces SVM example.
+We focus on two infrastructure benchmarks.
 The first deploys and measures the AI service on a single cloud provider at a time (see VI-E), and the second deploys a multi-cloud (see VI-F) AI service measuring the service across the clouds in parallel.